subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid.md

 ## Step 8

-Iteratively reconcile any type errors arising when building your squid (e.g. with `sqd build`).
+Iteratively reconcile any type errors arising when building your squid (e.g. with `npm run build`).
 In case you're using `tranformContext.ts` you may find the types it exports helpful.
 If you need to specify the field selection generic argument explicitly, get it as a `typeof` of the `setFields` argument value:

 ```ts
 import { OldBlockData } from './transformContext'